 The Corpus of Percy Bacon & Brothers

 There is a single window, NA1, by Percy Bacon and Brothers in All Saints.
-Installed in 1912 in commemoration of the 100th anniversary of the rebuilding of the church, it depicts the risen Christ appearing to a haloed Mary Magdalene.
-The scene is spread over the two lights forming a unified scene, with the unusually narrow pillars and somewhat (at least for a Bacon work) restrained canopy framing both.
+Installed in 1912 in commemoration of the 100th anniversary of the rebuilding of the church, it depicts the risen Christ appearing to a haloed St Mary Magdalene.1 The scene is spread over the two lights forming a unified image, with the unusually narrow pillars and somewhat (at least for a Bacon work) restrained canopy framing both.
 In the background the walls of Jerusalem are drawn in black enamel but bathed in a dull blue reflecting the cloudy sky.
 In Bacon's typical style the sky, though cloudy, is rendered in rectilinear blocks of darkened blue.
 At the base there is a scroll held at each end by a kneeling angel with an inscription in Latin, which reads; "Giving thanks for the church which was rebuilt one hundred years ago, this window is placed here by the people of Wytham, December AD MDCCCCXII".

 Location Map: